 2011 Tradition and Innovation in Mesoamerican Cultural History: A Homage to Tatiana A. Proskouriakoff, edited with an introduction by Roberto Cantú, co-edited with Aaron Sonnenschein (Munich: Lincom, 2011).Pp.
 204.

-- Book Chapters, Articles, Book Introductions, Reviews, and English Translations of Poetry in Spanish:
+- Book Chapters, Articles, Book Introductions, Reviews, and English Translations of Poetry and essays in Spanish:

 2013 Peer-reviewed article “La guerra entre México y los Estados Unidos en la novela El fistol del diablo, de Manuel Payno,” Literatura Mexicana (México: Instituto de Investigaciones Filológicas, UNAM), Vol. XIV, No. 1, 23-43.
 For a full version of this article (pdf), visit: